MyElectricSheep/Sushi_nft/README.md

 # Stack

-Hardhat, Solidity, JavaScript, [Alchemy](https://www.alchemy.com/) entrypoint to Ethereum node APIs.
+Hardhat, Solidity, JavaScript, React, [Alchemy](https://www.alchemy.com/) entrypoint to Ethereum node APIs.

-Smart contract deployed on Rinkeby Network.
+Smart contract deployed on the Rinkeby Test Network.

-React frontend deployed on Netlify.
+React front-end deployed on Netlify.

 # Notes to self

 Any time the contract is changed:

-- Redeploy.
-- Update contract address in App.js.
+- Update contract address and OpenSea address in the front-end's .env file
-- Update ABI file in the frontend's `./abi` folder.
+- Update the ABI file in the `./utils` folder
-- update the contract address constant in `App.js`
+- Redeploy
+- Update environment variables on Netlify

 # Compile smart contract and deploy to local Hardhat chain

-**Run the following commands from inside the `evm` directory.**
+**Run the following commands from withing the `smart-contract` directory.**

-1. Run `npx hardhat run scripts/<scriptname.js>` from the project root.
-Ensure its the local script.
-This will test that solidity compiles.
+1. Run `npx hardhat run scripts/run.js` from the project root.
+This will test that the contract compiles as expected.
+Shortcut command established as a script in the package.json is `npm start`

-2. Run `npx hardhat run scripts/deploy.js --network rinkeby` to deploy to the testnet.
-Grab the contact address and assign it to the constant in `mintNFT()` in the ./dApp/src/App.js`.
+2. Run `npx hardhat run scripts/deploy.js --network rinkeby` to deploy to the Rinkeby testnet.
+Grab the contact address and assign it to the REACT_APP_DEPLOYED_RINKEBY_CONTRACT_ADDRESS constant in the .env file in the front-end.
+Shortcut command established as a script in the package.json is `npm run deploy`

-3. copy the freshly made `./evm/artifacts/contracts/EpicNFT.sol/EpicNFT.json` file to `./dApp/src/configs` so that the front end uses the latest ABI.
+3. Copy the freshly made `./smart-contract/artifacts/contracts/sushiNFT.sol/sushiNFT.json` file to `./utils/sushiNFT.json` so that the front-end uses the latest ABI.

+4. Once OpenSea picks up the contract, grab the new URL (i.e. `https://testnets.opensea.io/collection/sushinft-someId`) and assign it to the REACT_APP_OPENSEA_LINK constant in the .env file in the front-end.

 # Useful Reference Docs